Swingers

 Story & Plot Summary: Swingers

-Quick Plot Summary: Released in 1996, Swingers is a Comedy, Drama film directed by Doug Liman.
+Quick Plot Summary: Released in 1996, Swingers is a Comedy, Drama film directed by Doug Liman, written by Jon Favreau.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Jon Favreau.
+It provides a scannable look at the movie's central conflict involving Jon Favreau as Mike Peters.

 The comedic structure relies on both situational humor and character-based comedy.
 After 6 years together, Mike's girlfriend leaves him, so he travels to LA to be a star.
 Six months on, he's still not doing very well— so a few of his friends try to reconnect him to the social scene and hopefully help him forget his failed relationship.
 The production finds humor in relatable situations while maintaining narrative momentum.
 The jokes serve the story, with callbacks that reward attentive viewers.